Why do we do them?

 Where does the club use Loop back runs?

-Sunday run, Monday Step-Up & Social group, some Wednesday morning runs and the Thursday social run, plus many other runs, the chart on the weekly runs page shows details.
+Sunday run, Monday Step-Up & Social group, some Wednesday morning runs and the Thursday social run, plus many other runs.

 If you do not want to do loop backs?